nadavk2002/a1-ghd3/README.md

 Vis Details
 ---

-For this project you should use d3.js.
+For this project, you should use d3.js.
 You can learn from examples on the [d3.js](http://d3js.org) site or start from scratch.

 See the [Using d3js](https://github.com/mbostock/d3/wiki#using) documentation for how to run your own local server.

 Creative solutions are welcome!
-In the past I've seen recreations of paintings, interactives, and more.
+In the past, I've seen recreations of paintings, interactives, and more.

 Go beyond the minimum requirements of this project.
 Experiment with other aspects of the [d3 API](https://github.com/mbostock/d3/wiki/API-Reference) and [d3 Tutorials](https://github.com/mbostock/d3/wiki/Tutorials).